 - 1. Request a paper proxy card to complete and return; - 2.
 Call the toll-free telephone number shown on your proxy card; or - 3.
-To vote via the Internet, visit the website shown on your Notice of Internet Availability of Proxy Materials and proxy card.
+To vote via the Internet, visit the website shown on your Notice Regarding the Availability of Proxy Materials and on your proxy card.

-Have your Notice of Internet Availability of Proxy Materials or proxy card in front of you when voting by telephone or the Internet; it contains important information that is required to access the system.
-If you do not vote by telephone, Internet, returning a proxy card or by voting your shares in person at the meeting, you will lose your right to vote on matters that are important to you as a shareholder.
+Have your Notice Regarding the Availability of Proxy Materials or your proxy card in front of you when voting by telephone or the Internet; they contain important information that is required to access the system.
+If you do not vote by telephone, Internet, returning a proxy card or voting your shares in person at the meeting, you will lose your right to vote on matters that are important to you as a shareholder.
 Accordingly, please vote your shares in one of the three ways outlined above.
 This will not prevent you from voting in person if you decide to attend the meeting.